 2. What is ‘equal work’

-‘Equal work’ is work that is defined as being either ‘like work’, ‘work rated as equivalent’ or ‘work of equal value’ as the comparator.
-This involves carrying out a detailed assessment of the work that is being done:
+'Equal work’ is work that is assessed as being either ‘like work’, ‘work rated as equivalent’ or ‘work of equal value’ as the comparator.
+What do these terms mean?

 This note is for information only and is not legal advice.
 It reflects the position as at 17 September 2021.
 For any questions, please get in touch with Natasha Adom or your normal GQ|Littler contact.